u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

    .. tab:: Kanban view

-      By default, Odoo displays the posts in a kanban view.
+      By default, Thrive Bureau ERP displays the posts in a kanban view.
 The information on this page can be sorted even further, via the :guilabel:`Filters` and :guilabel:`Group by` drop-down menu.

       .. image:: social_essentials/posts-page.png
          :align: center
-         :alt: Kanban view of the posts page in the Odoo Social Marketing application.
+         :alt: Kanban view of the posts page in the Thrive Bureau ERP Social Marketing application.

    .. tab:: Calendar view

       The calendar view option displays a visual representation in a calendar format of when posts were published, or are scheduled to be published.
-This option provides a clear overview of any planned day, week, or month, and Odoo displays all drafted, scheduled, and published posts.
+This option provides a clear overview of any planned day, week, or month, and Thrive Bureau ERP displays all drafted, scheduled, and published posts.

       .. image:: social_essentials/calendar-view.png
          :align: center
-         :alt: Example of the calendar view in Odoo Social Marketing.
+         :alt: Example of the calendar view in Thrive Bureau ERP Social Marketing.

    .. tab:: List view